dplanitzer/Serena/Commands/sh/README.md

 Prints the given list of strings separated by single space characters to standard out.
 The list of strings is followed by a single newline character.

+#### EXIT [exit_code]

+Exits the current shell with the exit code 'exit_code'.
+The exit code is passed to the program that invoked the shell.
+An exit code of 0 is assumed if no exit code is provided.

 #### HISTORY

 Prints the contents of the shell history to standard out.
 Each history entry is printed as a separate line.
 The entries are printed in the order of newest to oldest.